 - Worried if your body is normal or not?
-Check out the Labia Library to see how diverse labias look or the NZ Aids Foundation for diverse penis shapes and sizes.
+Check out the Labia Library to see how diverse labia look or the Burnett Foundation Aotearoa for diverse penis shapes and sizes.

 - Read the Light Project about how porn affects body image and attitudes and beliefs about sex.